hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/library.rst

 At the moment, if you bring in a collection, ALL objects in that collection are placed at the cursor location.
-The purpose of this is to bring in complex models and assume that they will be placed “as one” at the cursor location, this also assumes that they were built as a number of objects with a shared origin in the library.
+The purpose of this is to bring in complex models and assume that they will be placed "as one" at the cursor location, this also assumes that they were built as a number of objects with a shared origin in the library.

 The suggestion at this stage that materials can be imported and used on each object